sypets/cal2calendarize/README.rst

 category mode.

 Fairly well mapped can be modes 0 and 3.
-For the other modes, we use the mode that fits the best - eiher we use the existing categories or we don't.
+For the other modes, we use the mode that fits best - either we use the existing categories or we don't.

 +-------------------------+--------------------------------------+-------------------+